Food and Drink

 Open Tuesday - Sunday from 11 A.M.

-Gember is the café / restaurant of the adjacent GEM (Museum of Modern Art) and The Hague Museum of Photography.
-Those who love to be surrounded by modern design will definitely feel at ease at Gember.
+Café/restaurant Gember serves the adjacent Hague Museum of Photography and GEM museum of contemporary art.
+For modern design buffs, this is the place to be.
 The restaurant is furnished with pieces by designer Richard Hutten, an eye-catching reading table by Job Smeets and lighting installations by Babak Afrassiabi and Ralph van Meygaard.

 Open Tuesday - Sunday from 10 A.M